LucasBerbesson/notification-box/README.md

 ```
 cd notification-box
 ```
-Update the variables inside the file with your API credentials
+Update the variables inside the file with your API credentials.
+You can use nano or vim to edit the file.
+You can also control the Refresh time of the box, the GPIO you want to use...
 ```
 nano notify.py
 ```